 There are several advantages to the meticulous Mohs procedure.
 These include:

-- Excellent success rate.
-Mohs cures up to 99% of original cancers.
-Recurrent cancers treated with Mohs have a 95% success rate.
+- Excellent cure rate.
+Mohs cures up to almost 100% of primary cancers.
+Recurrent cancers treated with Mohs have more than a 95% success rate.

-- The painstaking process significantly lowers the risk of recurrence.
+- The sophisticated process, which involved microscopic control significantly lowers the risk of recurrence.

-- Minimal scarring, which makes Mohs an excellent choice for visible areas such as the face.
+- Minimal scarring because of tissue preservation, which makes Mohs an excellent choice

-Our physicians have completed the extensive, focused training required for Mohs certification.
-We are happy to consult with you regarding this procedure and how it may help you.
-Call Advanced Laser & Skin Cancer Center at (201) 836-9696.
+We are happy to consult with you regarding any skin cancer and treatment options.
+Visit our location , or call Advanced Laser & Skin Cancer Center at (201) 836-9696.